Former R. Kelly girlfriend testifies singer’s associate suggested they should have killed her over sex tape

 At the defense table, McDavid pursed his lips and turned to Kelly, who was seated behind him, and shook his head slowly.

+At least twice, prosecutors objected to the questioning, saying Brindley was harassing the witness.
+And Judge Harry Leinenweber repeatedly told him to move things along more quickly.

+To illustrate his points about Van Allen’s potentially inconsistent statements, Brindley displayed for jurors a clip from the “Surviving R. Kelly” docuseries.
+And for a time after the clip was finished, the screens stayed frozen on an establishing shot — so Van Allen was testifying with the Chicago skyline in the background.

-Jurors have been intently watching Van Allen’s testimony, with many taking notes and some leaned forward in their seats, resting notebooks on the bench in front of them.
+Jurors watched much of Van Allen’s testimony intently, with many taking notes and some leaning forward in their seats, resting notebooks on the bench in front of them.

 Van Allen was a controversial witness at Kelly’s first criminal trial in Cook County 14 years ago, which ended in the singer’s acquittal.
 Like then, Van Allen was testifying Thursday under a grant of immunity from prosecutors.